gdavidbutler/jsonTrivialDom/README.md

 ### JSON

 My [jsonTrivialCallbackParser](https://github.com/gdavidbutler/jsonTrivialCallbackParser) enables fast and easy JSON document parsing and processing.
-The callback style works well as a driving flow, in other words, when all the support to process an JSON document can be invoked as parsed.
+The callback style works well as a driving flow, in other words, when all the support to process a JSON document can be invoked as parsed.
-However, many times, an JSON document is needed to provide support for other flows.
+However, many times, a JSON document is needed to provide support for other flows.
 In this case, the document must be searchable and/or modifiable.

 ### Database.